mkofinas/mkofinas.github.io/content/publication/neural-graphs/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- admin
+- adminstar
 - Boris Knyazev
 - Yan Zhang
 - Yunlu Chen
 - Gertjan J. Burghouts
 - Efstratios Gavves
 - Cees G. M. Snoek
-- David W. Zhang
+- David W. Zhang*

 # Author notes (optional)
 author_notes: